mpavlou/samplesizedev/README.md

 The formula which aims to control model overfitting ('calibration' formula - C1) most often gives that highest sample size and our article we focused primarily around this formula.
 While the calibration formula performed well for models with C-statistic/C-index<0.8, we found that that it substantially ***underestimated*** the sample size when the predictive strength of the model was higher.
 The sample sizes often needed to be increased by 50% or even doubled to meet the calibration targets.

 Hence, we developed the **new package 'samplesizedev'** which performs ***unbiased sample size calculations*** regardless of model strength.
 Our software uses simulation in the background so calculations can take around a minute.
 Currently it can be used for the development of risk models for binary outcomes; functionality for ***time to event outcomes*** will be made available in due course.

+### UPDATE

+The package has now been updated and can also provide sample size calculations than also control the variability in the calibration slope insted of *just* the expected value.
+This is very important because, as shown in the accompanied paper, the variability in performance is high when the number of predictors is small.
+So, while one may think that a reduced model might be preferred to avoid overfitting, this can be misleading because even if the average is controlled with E(S)=0.9, the variability can be very high, offerring limited gurantees about the performance of the model once the data collected.

 ### How does 'samplesizedev' work?